dldc-packages/pubsub/README.md

 #### Callback are called in the order they are subscribed.

-#### If you re-subscribe the same callback it will not re-do a subscription but instead move the subscription to the end.
+#### If you re-subscribe the same callback or id it will not re-do a subscription but instead move the subscription to the end.

 In other words, calling `subscribe` on an already subscribed callback or subId will not make the callback called twice.
 But it will move the callback at the end of the subscription list.
+In the case of a subId, the callback will be replaced by the new one.

 #### If you call `unsubscribe` in a callback it will have effect immediatly.